microsoft/dstoolkit-ml-ops-for-databricks/README.md

 ![AppInsightConnectionString](docs/images/AppInsightConnectionString.jpg)

-At the end, our .env file is going to look as below:
+At the end, our .env file is going to look as below.
+You can copy the content and change the values according to your environment.

 ``` conf
 PYTHONPATH=/workspaces/dstoolkit-ml-ops-for-databricks/src/modules